guesswho-jr/codopia/README.md

 I did everything you said but

 - I didn't finish the dark mode but I started the code tho
-- I didn't test the mailer couz I was offline
+- I didn't test the mailer because I was offline
-- Fixed like hundred bugs
+- Fixed like a hundred bugs
 - Tested it
 - Tried to create JSON API but failed
 - The test page sidebar looks weird!
-- Dark mode did fail but I can share you what I tried
+- Dark mode did fail but I can share with you what I tried

     ```
 if (localStorage.getItem('theme')==='dark') {